openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Resolution Steps**

 Verify whether the current state supports the operation.
-Switch the instance to the correct state to perform the proper operation.
+Switch the instance to the correct state before performing the operation.

-## 5400103 I/O Error Occurred
+## 5400103 I/O Error

 **Error Message**